leonine2021/masterswap/README.md

 1. If you can't start the application:
 - Check that you npm installed in the root file
 - Try running 'npm install -f'

+# Notes About the Code
+Due to limited time, some of the information that we would be gathering through APIs are hard-coded.
+For instance, the balances on the bank homepage, are currently hard-coded, however, in the future, we would be using a web3 call to obtain the crypto's wallet.